Self-Training for Class-Incremental Semantic Segmentation: Related Work

 The problem of catastrophic forgetting~\cite{mccloskey1989catastrophic} has been studied extensively in recent years when neural networks are required to adapt to new tasks.
 Most work has been focused on image classification.
-It can be ruffly divided into three categories according to~\cite{de2019continual,parisi2019continual,kemker2018measuring}: Regularization-based~\cite{li2017learning,kirkpatrick2017overcoming,zenke2017continual,jung2018less, aljundi2018memory}, rehearsal-based~\cite{rebuffi2017icarl,chaudhry2018riemannian} and architecture-based methods~\cite{rusu2016progressive,mallya2018piggyback,mallya2018packnet}.
+It can be roughly divided into three categories according to~\cite{de2019continual,parisi2019continual,kemker2018measuring}: Regularization-based~\cite{li2017learning,kirkpatrick2017overcoming,zenke2017continual,jung2018less, aljundi2018memory}, rehearsal-based~\cite{rebuffi2017icarl,chaudhry2018riemannian} and architecture-based methods~\cite{rusu2016progressive,mallya2018piggyback,mallya2018packnet}.
 Regularization-based methods alleviate forgetting of previously learned knowledge by introducing additional regularization term to constraint the output embeddings or parameters while training the current task.
 Knowledge distillation has been very popular for several methods~\cite{li2017learning,castro2018end, hou2019learning}.
-Rehearsal based methods usually need to store exemplars (small amounts of data) from the previous tasks which are used to be replayed.
-Some approaches propose alternative ways of replay to avoid storing exemplars, including generative model to do rehearsal.
-Architecture based methods dynamically grows the network to increase capacity to learn new tasks, while the old part of the network can be protected from forgetting.
+Rehearsal-based methods usually need to store exemplars (small amounts of data) from the previous tasks which are used to be replayed.
+Some approaches propose alternative ways of replay to avoid storing exemplars, including using a generative model to do rehearsal.
+Architecture-based methods dynamically grow the network to increase capacity to learn new tasks, while the old part of the network can be protected from forgetting.

-Due to privacy issues or memory limits, it is not always possible to access to data from previous tasks, which causes catastrophic forgetting of previous knowledge.
-In the paper, we consider this more difficult setting of \emph{exemplar-free class-IL} in which the storing of previous task data is prohibited.
+Due to privacy issues or memory limits, it is not always possible to access data from previous tasks, which causes catastrophic forgetting of previous knowledge.
+In this paper, we consider this more difficult setting of \emph{exemplar-free class-IL} in which the storing of previous task data is prohibited.
 Unlabeled data is seen as an alternative to secure privacy and mitigate forgetting.
-There are some works applied to image classification. ~\cite{zhang2020class} propose to train a separate model with only new data and then use auxiliary data to train a student model using distillation loss with both new and old models. ~\cite{lee2019overcoming} propose confidence-based sampling to build an external dataset.
+There are some works that employ unlabeled data in the context of the continual learning of an image classification system.
+Zhang et al. ~\cite{zhang2020class} propose to train a separate model with only new data and then use auxiliary data to train a student model using a distillation loss with both new and old models.
+Lee et al. ~\cite{lee2019overcoming} propose confidence-based sampling to build an external dataset.
+While there is no existing work on pixel-wise incremental task leveraging unlabeled data.